Cisco SD-WAN online batch starting from 6th May 2023. Join experts today. understanding tacacs-server directed-request command - UniNets Blog

 tacacs-server host 172.16.0.1

 The router will use the IP address which is first appearing in the configuration.
-In this case it will use 10.0.0.1 and then router will create a session with Tacacs server and user will be authenticated.
-If first Tacacs IP is not reachable then router will use the other Tacacs IP for authentication.
+In this case it will use 10.0.0.1 and then router will create a session with tacacs server and user will be authenticated.
+If first tacacs IP is not reachable then router will use the next tacacs IP in the configuration order list for authentication.

-The usage case of this command “tacacs-server directed-request” is that, it allows a user to specify a particular Tacacs IP address for authentication instead of using the first Tacacs IP address appeared in the configuration.
-It also applies for authorization and Accounting as well along with Authentication.
+The use case of the command “tacacs-server directed-request” is that it allows a user to specify a particular tacacs IP address for authentication instead of using the first tacacs IP address appeared in the configuration order list.
+It also applies for Authorization and Accounting as well along with Authentication.

-Now suppose we also have “tacacs-server directed-request” command with two Tacacs server, one is used as company’s Tacacs Server and other is managed by its Service Provider.
+Now suppose we also have “tacacs-server directed-request” command with two tacacs servers configured, one is used as company’s tacacs Server and other is managed by its Service Provider.

 tacacs-server directed-request